cedis-epublishing/confluence/README.md

 ====================================
-=== Image Gallery Plugin
+=== Confluence Plugin
 === Author: Center for Digital Systems
 ====================================

 About
 -----
-This plugin adds image galleries in html files.
-It uses the JavaScript library [FancyBox](http://fancyapps.com/fancybox/).
+This plugin uses the JavaScript libraries [FancyBox](http://fancyapps.com/fancybox/) and [video.js](http://videojs.com/) to add image galleries and HTML5 video players to html files in Open Journal System.

 License
 -------